msolefonte/tww2-vco2-main/docs/factions/high-elves/README.md

 * **Short Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Ulthuan
 	* Raze or sack Naggarond
-	* Construct the Sacred Flame of Asuryan and the Gates of Lothern
+	* Build the Sacred Flame of Asuryan and the Gates of Lothern
 * **Long Victory Conditions**:
 	* Conquer, ally with or assimilate all provinces of Ulthuan
 	* Destroy factions:
 	    * Cult of Pleasure, Her Haneth, Naggarond, The Blessed Dread
-	* Construct the Sacred Flame of Asuryan and the Gates of Lothern
+	* Build the Sacred Flame of Asuryan and the Gates of Lothern
-	* Defeat Archaon

 ### Order of Loremasters

 * **Short Victory Conditions**:
 	* Hold 12 settlements
 	* Control the Saphery province
-	* Construct a Tower of Mages
+	* Build a Tower of Mages
 	* Destroy factions:
 	    * The Blessed Dread, Vampire Coast, Clan Pestilens
 * **Long Victory Conditions**:
 	* Hold 20 settlements
 	* Control the Saphery province
-	* Construct the White Tower of Hoeth
+	* Build the White Tower of Hoeth
-	* Construct 3 Tower of Mages
+	* Build 3 Tower of Mages
 	* Destroy factions:
 	    * Followers of Nagash, Noctilus, Vampire Coast, The Blessed Dread, Clan Pestilens
-	* Defeat Archaon

 ### Nagarythe